 STATEMENT.

 However, it has become increasingly clear that our current framework is contributing to instability, short-termist underinvestment and a lack of focus on long-term risks and opportunities.
 This impacts business and investor confidence, and undermines growth.
+We can see the results in the UK’s longstanding problem of underinvestment - we are last in the G7 for business investment, as we have been most of the time for over 30 years.

 The Chancellor’s announcement of a move to one annual formal economic assessment is one we fully support.
-It will require the Charter of Budget Responsibility to be amended, and we believe now is the time to look beyond this and fully review our framework to establish an approach which supports the stability, discipline, sustainability and long-termism that matches our economic reality.
+It will require the Charter of Budget Responsibility to be amended, and we believe now is the time to look beyond this and fully review our framework to establish an approach which supports the stability, sustainability and long-termism that matches our economic reality.

 We all agree that, whilst the OBR is just one part of this conversation, this can start with reviewing the Office for Budget Responsibility’s (OBR) brief as discussions on the Charter continue.
 We’re united by a singular goal: any OBR reform should better match our economic reality.
 Whilst independent scrutiny of the public finances is vital, reform is required to the role and approach of the OBR in order to increase confidence in its effectiveness so we can begin a broader conversation on the framework at large.